 In the fall, there are always a few obstinate green tomatoes left on the vine.
 Deciding whether to pick the tomatoes green or risk letting them get hit by frost, is a tough call.
 Not all green tomatoes will ripen off the vine, but there are some steps you can take, to increase the chances that they will.

 Most tomatoes need temperatures above 60 degrees Fahrenheit to finish ripening.
 Some fall days easily reach and surpass temperatures ideal for tomatoes, but once the days begin to shorten and remain cool, you are going to need to take some precautions to prevent losing your final tomato harvest.

 How to Keep Your Tomato Plants Growing into the Fall

-- It’s not worth spraying for diseases at this point in the season.
+- Ditch the spray: It’s not worth spraying for diseases at this point in the season.
 Just remove any diseased leaves and dispose of them.

 - Feed your plants: Give your tomato plants a last dose of food.
 Some compost tea or fish emulsion should give them the energy to finish up the season.

-- Once nighttime temperatures start dipping into the low 70s Fahrenheit, you probably aren’t going to get any new fruits forming.
+- Remove remnant flowers: Once nighttime temperatures start dipping into the low 70s Fahrenheit, you probably aren’t going to get any new fruits forming.
 To speed up the ripening of the existing green tomatoes, pinch off any new flowers.

-- If a light frost is predicted, cover your plants with a row cover or sheet.
+- Protect them from frost: If a light frost is predicted, cover your plants with a row cover or sheet.
 You can leave the row cover on during the day, but the sheet is too heavy and opaque, so remove and replace it as needed.

 - Plan for next year!
 If you've done everything you could to keep them going and they get hit by an unexpected frost, don’t panic.
 Your tomato plants aren’t meant to last forever, so be thankful for the crop you've gotten and start planning for next year.